Camelia Khadraoui

 Interview me

 When you first sign up, Stanley does a profile analysis.
-You provide your LinkedIn URL and it scans your recent posts and engagement data, identifies what’s working, and produces a breakdown of your content strengths and growth opportunities.
+You provide your LinkedIn URL and it scans your recent posts and engagement data.

 It also generates a projected follower growth curve based on your current trajectory, making it the most substantive thing Stanley produces (and the clearest demonstration of what the tool is trying to be).